bcgov/hcap/README.md

 To deploy the database to OpenShift, use the Makefile target `make db-create`.

 To shell into the database, find the name of one of the pods created by the deployment (e.g. `hcap-mongodb-0`).
-The use the OpenShift CLI to remote shell into the pod `oc rsh hcap-mongodb-0`.
+Use the OpenShift CLI to remote shell into the pod via `oc rsh hcap-mongodb-0`.
 This will allow the user to use standard Mongo CLI commands (`mongo -u USERNAME -p PASSWORD DATABASE`) to interact with the data within the MongoDB replica set.
 This is far from an ideal way to access the data within the cluster and should be corrected.

 At the time of writing, the DB schema was applied to the database by remote shelling into one of the application pods (`oc rsh hcap-server`) and running the relevant NPM script (`cd server && npm run db:seed`).